ARMmbed/utest/README.md

 To use your own custom handler, provide a function with the correct signature for the handler that you want to customize and provide it in your test case wrapper or specification wrapper.
 To turn a `failure_t` into a meaningful string use the `stringify(failure_t)` method.

-**We strongly recommend that you call the predefined `verbose_*` handlers inside your custom callback, as they report the current condition in a properly formatted fashion.**
+**We strongly recommend that you call the predefined `greentea_*` handlers inside your custom callback, as they report the current condition in a properly formatted fashion.**
+By calling these handlers inside your custom callback your unit test does not need to be modified if the test logging needs to be changed in the future.

 Note that the `Case` and `Specification` constructors are overloaded to allow you a comfortable declaration of all your callbacks.